Black-crypto-gif/javascript-tutorial/README.md

-Sure, here's an example of a simple README for your JavaScript tutorial:

 # JavaScript Tutorial

 This is a beginner's guide to JavaScript, covering the basics of variables, data types, operators, control structures, functions, and objects.